Rare decays of b hadrons: Experiments

 \subsection{\boldmath Short history of \bquark-quark physics}

-After the discovery of the \bquark quark at Fermilab through the observation of mesons formed by a \bquark and an \bquarkbar anti-quark in 1977\mycite{Herb:1977ek} and of the \B meson at Cornell\mycite{Bebek:1980zd,Behrends:1983er} , searches for rare decays of \bquark hadrons rapidly took pace.
-The first limit on the decay \Bdmm was set by the CLEO collaboration in 1985\mycite{Giles:1984yg}, the start of a long quest during which the sensitivity was improved by six orders of magnitude, as illustrated in Fig.~\ref{Fig:BsmmHistory} (See Section~\ref{Sec:Bsmm}).
+After the discovery of the \bquark quark at Fermilab through the observation of mesons formed by a \bquark and an \bquarkbar anti-quark in 1977\mycite{Herb:1977ek} and of the \B meson at Cornell\mycite{Bebek:1980zd,Behrends:1983er}, searches for rare decays of \bquark hadrons rapidly took pace.
+The first limit on the decay \Bdmm was set by the CLEO collaboration in 1985\mycite{Giles:1984yg}, the start of a long quest during which the sensitivity was improved by six orders of magnitude, as illustrated in Fig.~\ref{Fig:BsmmHistory}.

 The CLEO and ARGUS experiments were located at \epem colliders operating at the $\PUpsilon(4S)$ resonance.
-The same concept was employed and improved by the \babar experiment and Belle in the first decade of the 21st century.
-If Cornell was initially able to produce few tens of $B\bar{B}$ pairs per day, the PEP-II and KEKB accelerators at SLAC and KEK achieved a daily rate of one million $B\bar{B}$ pairs.
+The same concept was employed and improved by the \babar and Belle experiments in the first decade of the 21st century.
+If Cornell was initially able to produce few tens of \B\Bbar pairs per day, the PEP-II and KEKB accelerators at SLAC and KEK achieved a daily rate of one million \B\Bbar pairs.
 In the meantime, experiments at CERN's LEP \epem collider\mycite{Decamp:1990jra,Aarnio:1990vx,L3:1989aa,Ahmet:1990eg} and at Fermilab's Tevatron proton-anti-proton collider used higher energy collisions to produce and study all \bquark-hadron species\mycite{Barker:2010iva,Rowson:2001cd}.
 All the above-mentioned experiments have terminated their programme but most still exploit their data set to produce new results.
-Belle and the associated accelerator complex is presently undergoing a major upgrade and will come back as the Belle II experiment around 2018.
+Belle and the associated accelerator complex is has been undergoing a major upgrade and has recently come back as the Belle II experiment\mycite{BrowderLP}.